AM311/Cybersecurity_Report/home.md

 	 - A server that acts as **Domain Controller** and **DHCP server**;
 	 - Another server that acts as **DNS server** and **File Server**;
  - Domain accounts are divided in two major "groups":
-	 - Domain Administrators, who have "high privileges" on *all* machines;
+	 - Domain Administrators, which have "high privileges";
-	 - Domain users, who have "low privileges";
+	 - Domain users, which have "low privileges";
+ - Also, the following restrictions are :
+	 - ddd

 STRUTTURA GENERALE